Compression and Conditional Emulation of Climate Model Output: Introduction

 \section{Introduction}

-Development of high performance computing facilities with ever-increasing power allows climate scientists to resolve and study small-scale climate and weather phenomena with high resolution model simulations.
+The development of high performance computing facilities with ever-increasing power allows climate scientists to resolve and study small-scale climate and weather phenomena with high resolution model simulations.
 The resulting deluge of climate data is now a serious challenge for the advancement of climate science \citep{kunkel2014}.
-As a matter of fact, climate model data is routinely discarded or not saved at desired resolutions to fit within storage constraints.
-The problem is especially pertinent for large multi model ensemble projects such as the Coupled Model Comparison Projects (CMIP) used for the Intergovernmental Panel on Climate Change (IPCC) reports.
-CMIP5 storage requirements were approximately 2.5 PB, and a five-fold increase is expected, with an anticipated storage requirement of more than 10 PB, for the upcoming CMIP6 ensemble \citep{paul2015}.
+Climate model data are routinely discarded or not saved at desired resolutions to fit within storage constraints.
+The problem is especially pertinent for large multi-model ensemble projects such as the Coupled Model Intercomparison Projects (CMIP) used for the Intergovernmental Panel on Climate Change (IPCC) reports.
+CMIP5 storage requirements were approximately 2.5 PB, and an anticipated storage requirement of more than 10 PB is expected for the upcoming CMIP6 ensemble \citep{paul2015}.
 Similar issues arise with projects investigating internal variability, such as the Community Earth System Model (CESM) large ensemble project (CESM-LE) \citep{kay2015}, where the initial 30 ensemble members alone generated data exceeding 300 TB.

 Compression methods are classically categorized as lossless, implying exact reconstruction of the data, or lossy, implying some loss of information \citep{sayood2012introduction}.
 The popular \textit{gzip} method, for example, is a lossless method.
 While the exact preservation of information is an attractive feature, lossless methods have proven ineffective for many scientific applications due to the random nature of the trailing digits of the floating-point data (\citet{lindstrom06}, \citet{bicer13}).
 Lossy compression algorithms, such as JPEG, wavelet compression, and compressed sensing \citep{donoho2006compressed,candes2006stable}, typically work by projecting the data onto a known basis and storing only the largest coefficients.
 Such methods are fast and have been shown to work well for image data, but they implicitly assume sparsity with respect to the basis and do not necessarily take advantage of the spherical space-time geometry or the persistent geographical features specific to climate data.
 Appendix \ref{basismethods} contains a comparison between our proposed methods and several basis function methods.